-Today’s workforce employs nearly 24,000 Library Science majors and is growing at a rate of 7% from 2021 to 2031, faster than the average for all occupations.
+Today’s workforce employs nearly 30,000 library science majors and is projected to grow at a rate of 7% from 2021 to 2031, faster than the average for all occupations.
 However, you may be surprised to learn that they are not all working as librarians.

 Read on for our 5 fascinating jobs to get with a master’s degree in Library science.Explore an uncharted career path!
 With a Master's in Library Science, a world of fascinating jobs opens up.
 Discover the top 5 opportunities now. #CareerExploration #LibraryScienceMastersClick To Tweet

 Also known as museum directors, museum curators are responsible for handling the priceless collections held on display at a museum.
 They handle the loans, interchanges, and other records associated with these collections.

-If you’re a history buff, you could use a master’s degree in Library Science to handle historical documents and other priceless archives.
-The organizational skills you learn in school could translate very well into this type of career path.
+If you’re a history buff, you could use a master’s degree in Library science to handle historical documents and other priceless archives.
+The organizational

 Market researchers are experts at combing through research and using it to offer suggestions that can help a business grow its market share.
 If you can see yourself thriving in the business world, this career path could be perfect for you.

 To maximize your potential for success, focus your career on a single area of expertise.
 Once you’ve secured some solid experience on your resume, you could end up working as a researcher for a major corporation.

 “A career in computer science can be extremely rewarding, especially given the diverse opportunities this type of field has to offer.
 Of course, with computers having a prominent place in everything from home entertainment and personal communications to information management and numerous industries on a global scale, it is no wonder the field of computer science has exploded with career possibilities.
 A brief look at a small sampling of some of today’s most interesting career opportunities can provide a glimpse into this exciting field.” – Interesting Career Opportunities In Computer Science